super-lou/MEANDRE/install.md

 ``` sh
 cp MEANDRE/install.env MEANDRE/.env
 ```
-Edit this env file with your info.//
+Edit this env file with your info.\\
 **WARNING : KEEP THE .ENV FILE FOR YOU.
 DO NOT EXPOSE IT.**

-Load environment variables and move this dir it in the right location
+Load environment variables and move this dir in the right location
 ``` sh
 source MEANDRE/.env
 sudo mv -rv MEANDRE/ $SERVER_DIR